-The authorization module for OA4MP can be replaced by various means, such as using Tomcat's built in management.
+The authentication module for OA4MP can be replaced by various means, such as using Tomcat's built in management, or even a complete standalone replacement.
 However, this means that you will need to have separate logins that you manage for each user.
 Another option is using a proxy service.
 This is an OIDC service that allows for logins.
 Your OA4MP can simply forward all requested scopes to that service (including the device flow) and use the service, allowing your users to effectively log in there.
-In short, it allows some other service to do all your user management.
+In short, it allows some other service to do all your user management, since you establish a trust relation that logins on the proxy are exactly the logins on your system..

 There is an included web.xml file, called proxy.xml that has a complete setup.
 Copy that over your web.xml file.
 The major point is that it enables the callback servlet (with endpoint ready) at